simonblund/simonblund.com/src/routes/blog/posts/figuring-it-out.md

 - Blameless post mortems with discussions that were documented.

 ### Code patterns
-- Strangler fig pattern when moving functionality out of older systems.
-Creating the new functionality in a backwards compatible way, usually first just provding an interface on the new micro service that called the old monolith applications.
-Informing consumers of that API in other teams to use the new API.
-Look for logs and see that no new calls are made to the monolith and then build up the functionality in the micro service.
-Move one piece of functionality at a time.
-No big bang rewrites.
+- We applied the Strangler Fig pattern when transitioning functionality from older systems.
+This involved initially creating new functionality in a backwards-compatible manner, establishing an interface on the new microservice that called the legacy monolithic applications.
+We informed other teams of the new API, monitored logs to ensure no new calls were made to the monolith, and gradually built up the functionality within the microservice.
+Each piece of functionality was migrated incrementally, avoiding disruptive rewrites.
-- Always using adapters and ports.
-When several teams make big changes in all applications in an environment.
-It must be easy to implement new clients of other services when APIs change, while your applications functional logic still remains the same.
+- Adapters and ports were consistently used to facilitate smooth integration when multiple teams implemented significant changes across the environment.
+This approach allowed new clients of other services to adapt easily to API changes while preserving the functional logic of their applications.

 ## Evidence vs. Emotions vs. Stubbornness
-It would be easy to say that the things we did above is the recipe for success in all organisations, while all of the things mentioned above brought us benefits, from my point of view, every single one of them carries drawbacks and not all of them are applicable in all situations.
-By the way, how would anyone know that any of the above mentioned things helped us at all?
+It would be easy to say that the things we did above is the recipe for success in all organisations.
+While each of these practices yielded benefits for us, they also carried drawbacks, and not all of them are universally applicable.
+Moreover, how can we know if any of these practices truly contributed to our success?

-In the book Accelerate (2018) Nicole Forsgren and coauthors actually go through that there is some evidence behind a lot of the practices we applied.
-Companies categorized as high performance uses practices like trunk-based development, continous deployment, test automation and lightweight change approvals.
+In the book "Accelerate" (2018) by Nicole Forsgren and her coauthors, they delve into the evidence supporting many of the practices we implemented.
+High-performing companies were found to employ practices such as trunk-based development, continuous deployment, test automation, and lightweight change approvals.

 I won't hide the fact that I enjoyed the ways of working in my team, and that might taint my view of the practices.